Start Here

 Product Description

-Use with Super Slicer attachment #57108 (see image below)to cut slab glass, pattern bars, millifiori, streamers, can, rods and other small objects in perfectly parallel thin slices.
-Cuts slices as thin as 1/8".
-Super Slicer blade only fits the Taurus 3 ring saw #57003.
-Includes 2 orange grommets.
+The Taurus 3 Ring Saw Slicer Blade is designed for use with the Super Slicer attachment #57108 to cut slab glass, pattern bars, millefiori, streamers, cans, rods and other small objects in perfectly parallel thin slices.
+Slicer blades only fit the Taurus 3 ring saw #57003.

 Pattern bar bowl from "Contemporary Warm Glass," book #6814.